ys279/ys279.github.io-src/content/blog/Blog3.md

 ![Pelican](../images/1.png)

-## From this plot, we can see most of the country have the trend of  coming down for death rate from 1990 to 2015. (detailed plot shown in uploaded ipynb file in homework3.
+### From this plot, we can see most of the country have the trend of  coming down for death rate from 1990 to 2015. (detailed dynamic plot shown in uploaded ipynb file in github.)

-## Deal with malaria_deaths_age dataset
+### Deal with malaria_deaths_age dataset

 ```python
 pd2["mean"] = np.nan